Trachylepis gravenhorstii

 Trachylepis gravenhorstii, also known commonly as Gravenhorst's mabuya, is a species of skink, a lizard in the family Scincidae.
 The species is endemic to Madagascar.

 Etymology

 The specific name, gravenhorstii, is in honor of German zoologist Johann Ludwig Christian Gravenhorst.

 Habitat

-The preferred natural habitats of T. gravenhorstii are rocky areas, grassland, shrubland, and forest.
+The preferred natural habitats of T. gravenhorstii are rocky areas, grassland, shrubland, and forest, but is also found in coffee plantations and ylang-ylang plantations.

 Description

 T gravenhorstii may attain a snout-to-vent length (SVL) of 7 cm, and a total length (including tail) of 18 cm.